-Sarah Young (40), one of the crew aboard the IchorCoal boat (CV21), is dead.
+Sarah Young (40), one of the crew aboard the IchorCoal boat (CV21) at the Clipper Round the World Race, is dead.
 Next of kin have been informed and all our thoughts are now with Sarah’s family, teammates, and loved ones on and off the race.

 Skipper Darren Ladd reports that Sarah was tidying the cockpit after reefing the mainsail in 35 – 40 knots of wind, when she was knocked from her position by a wave.
 She fell back toward the guard wire and was swept under it by another wave at 1127 UTC/2227 local time.
 She was not tethered onto the yacht at this time and was swept away in strong winds.